ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-6-1.md

-Chapter: Common Barriers to Practicing Mindful Sleep
+Common Barriers to Practicing Mindful Sleep
 ====================================================

 In this chapter, we will explore the common barriers that individuals may encounter when practicing mindful sleep.
 Recognizing and understanding these barriers is essential for overcoming them and establishing a consistent and effective mindful sleep practice.